daleiyang/LockFreeHashTable/README.md

 ## Data Structure
 - The key value in the hash table is a 64-bit integer:
 - 54 bytes are reserved for the business logic to set the real key value;
-- 1 byte is used to mark whether the writer has obtained an exclusive lock;
+- 1 byte is used to mark whether the "writer" has obtained an exclusive lock;
 - 1 byte is used to mark whether this record has been deleted or not;
-- 8 byte are used to record the number of readers.
+- 8 byte are used to record the number of "readers".

 ![alt tag](https://raw.githubusercontent.com/daleiyang/LockFreeHashTable/refs/heads/master/Images/DataStructure.png)